+During 2019, our Board of Directors declared four quarterly cash dividends totaling \$1.20 per share on its Classes A and B shares.
+These dividends totaling approximately \$7.1 million were accrued or paid during 2019.
+See Note 1 of the financial statements for specific details on the dividends.

-During 2018, the Company's Board of Directors declared four quarterly cash dividends and a special cash dividend totaling \$1.45 per share on its Classes A and B shares.
+During 2018, our Board of Directors declared four quarterly cash dividends and a special cash dividend totaling \$1.45 per share on its Classes A and B shares.
 These dividends totaling approximately \$8.6 million were accrued or paid during 2018.
 See Note 1 of the financial statements for specific details on the dividends.

-During 2017, the Company's Board of Directors declared four quarterly cash dividends and a special cash dividend totaling \$2.00 per share on its Classes A and B shares.
+During 2017, our Board of Directors declared four quarterly cash dividends and a special cash dividend totaling \$2.00 per share on its Classes A and B shares.
 These dividends totaling approximately \$11.8 million were accrued or paid during 2017.
-See Note 1 of the financial statements for specific details on the dividends.

-During 2016, the Company's Board of Directors declared four quarterly cash dividends and a special cash dividend totaling \$1.30 per share on its Classes A and B shares.
-These dividends totaling approximately \$7.6 million were paid during 2016.
 See Note 1 of the financial statements for specific details on the dividends.